 Coming west, our colonist ancestors felt as if they were enacting sacred history and drew their maps that way.
-The pioneers lacked psychological ideas like their own Western tradition of soul, the collective unconscious, archetypes, numinsosity, aesthetic arrest, and Akashic experiences, by which they could have known that the direct connection with divinity in their own tradition was also quality of the sacred traditions of those tribes who lived here before colonization.
+The pioneers lacked psychological ideas like their own Western tradition of soul.
+Psychological ideas like the collective unconscious, archetypes, numinosity, aesthetic arrest, and Akashic experiences, were still 150 years into the future.
+Due to a poverty of ideas in the American frontier, those Christians who came to the Western Reserve were incapable of knowing that the direct connection with divinity in their own tradition was also a reality of the sacred traditions of those tribes who lived here before colonization.

-It was not possible for the pioneers setting up a new life on their sections of purchased land to know that the waters running through their ecosystems were as sacred as any waters named in the Christian tradition.
+It was not possible for the pioneers setting up a new life on their sections of purchased land to know that the rivers flowing through their ecosystems were as sacred as any rivers named in the Christian tradition.
 There is little mention of how the plattes they purchased were procured by near-genocidal warfare.
 There was no ritual knowledge in how to be in soul relationship with the new biosphere, especially, the water.

 In a conversation I had with a man with Aztec roots, he told me that his ancestors were confused by the Franciscans coming from Europe.
 He said as they watched the Spanish Catholics raze shrines, burn sacred texts, and enslave the people, their 2 questions were: